eprev/specificity/README.md

         'print.css': FILE,
     },
     options: {
-        cwd: '/deploy/static/css' // Working directory.
+        cwd  : '/deploy/static/css', // Working directory.
 All files have names relative to this directory.
+        label: '2014-12', // You can assign an arbitrary label to each profile.
+        uniqueSelectors: false // If set to True, then the profile doesn't contain repeating selectors.
     }
 }
 ```